All Good Things... (Star Trek: The Next Generation): Plot

 As Picard arrives at the anomaly in all three time periods, he discovers that the anomaly is much larger in the past, but does not exist at all in the future.
 As the past and present Enterprises scan the anomaly with inverse tachyon pulse beams, the Pasteur is attacked by Klingon ships, but the crew is saved due to the timely arrival of the Enterprise under the command of Admiral William Riker.
 Q once again appears to Picard and takes him to Earth 3.5 billion years ago, where the anomaly, growing larger as it moves backwards in time, has enveloped the whole of the Alpha Quadrant and has prevented the formation of life on Earth.
 When Picard returns to the future, he discovers the anomaly has just appeared, created as a result of his orders, and the tachyon pulses from the three eras are sustaining it.
-Data and Geordi determine that they can stop the anomaly by having all three Enterprises fly into the center of it and create static warp shells.
+Data and Geordi determine the anomaly is an anti-time rift and that they can stop it by having all three Enterprises fly into the center of it and create static warp shells.
 Picard relays the orders to each Enterprise.
 Each ship suffers catastrophic damage, with Q telling the future Picard that "all good things must come to an end" just before the future Enterprise explodes.

 Picard finds himself facing Q in the courtroom as before.
 Q congratulates Picard for being able to think in multiple timelines simultaneously to solve the puzzle, which is proof that humanity can still evolve, much to his surprise.
 Q admits to helping Picard solve it with the time jumping, since he was the one that put them in this situation, and then goes on to explain that the anomaly has been stopped and that his past and present have been restored.
 He then withdraws from the courtroom and bids farewell to Picard by saying "See you ... out there".
 Picard then returns to the Enterprise of the present, no longer jumping through time.